 For many roles, the market is tough and finding a quality job abroad can be difficult.
 Teaching in China is different, where demand for high-quality international education grows by the year.
 Dipont Education offers a range of excellent teaching positions in our independent schools and international curriculum centers.

 Advance your career

 Teaching abroad is an investment in your future and choosing China offers you unparalleled opportunities for career growth.
-For early career teachers it’s a chance to take on more responsibility more quickly than you might expect at home, while for mid-career professionals, a break from the routine of teaching at home can reinvigorate you.
+For early-career teachers, it’s a chance to take on more responsibility more quickly than you might expect at home.
+Alternatively, for mid-career professionals, a break from the routine of teaching at home can reinvigorate you.
 At Dipont, we take our teachers’ development seriously, supporting training and advancement throughout their career with us.

 Highly motivated students

 Education in China is seen as hugely important and children are taught to treat teachers with respect.
 Chinese students tend to be extremely motivated and well-behaved, making teaching them an extremely pleasant experience.
 Excellent students are one of the most compelling reasons to teach in China!

 Salary shouldn’t be the deciding factor in taking a new position.
 The reality is, however, that international teachers in China can live comfortably and save on their salaries.
 Dipont vacancies provide accommodation allowance and annual return airfare home, meaning more income goes into your pocket.

 Teaching and living in China gives you the opportunity to experience the country and culture in a way that a tourist simply cannot.
 You gain a deeper understanding of this fascinating country, get to know its people and experience their way of life.
 Plus, when you teach in China, you’re doing much more than just visiting the country, you’re helping to contribute to its continued development.